kamicane/prime/doc/prime.md

 arithmetic.divide(20, 4) // 5
 ```

-Not only shells can inherit from another shell, but also other primes
+Shells can inherit from another shell, primes or any other javascript constructor:
-(or other functions):

 ```js
 var object = shell({